SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/account/user_data/README.md

 ## User Data Submitted when Redeeming Anonymous Confirmations

-Included in the confirmation payload for non-Kahf Rewards and Kahf Rewards users.
+Included in the confirmation payload for non-BrowseWeb3 Rewards and BrowseWeb3 Rewards users.
 See [anonymous confirmation redemption](../utility/redeem_confirmation/README.md).

 | user data  | optional  | mutable  | description  |
 |---|---|---|---|
 | conversion  | yes  | no  | Conversion action and encrypted verifiable envelope.  |

-### Additional User Data Submitted for Kahf Rewards Users
+### Additional User Data Submitted for BrowseWeb3 Rewards Users

-Should only be included in the confirmation payload for users who have joined Kahf Rewards.
+Should only be included in the confirmation payload for users who have joined BrowseWeb3 Rewards.

 | user data  | optional  | mutable  | description  |
 |---|---|---|---|